 stakeholders who may be uniquely impacted by temporary power disruptions or construction

-Since the major outage in 2015, there have been six smaller outages on Scotland Island and West Pittwater.
-These were associated with storm events or vegetation coming into contact with our overhead network and were not been related to the submarine power cables.
-Access and safety issues have also been challenging during outages in both locations.
-This has contributed to the time taken to restore power.
+Since the major outage in 2015, there have been six smaller outages on West Pittwater and Scotland Island.
+These were associated with storm events or vegetation coming into contact with overhead networks and were not related to the submarine power cables.
+Access to both locations and safety issues have presented challenges during these outages, and in turn have contributed to the time taken to restore electrical power.

 Ausgrid has been progressing feasibility and design studies and working with industry experts to determine the best solution for each community.
-As a project team, we have assessed a number of options and are now moving forward.
-These solutions aim to minimise the impact of electrical outages to the residents and businesses of Scotland Island and West Pittwater.
+We have assessed a number of options and are now moving forward.
+These solutions aim to minimise the impact of electrical outages to the residents and businesses of West Pittwater and Scotland Island.

-The investigations concluded that two different approaches are required for Scotland Island and West Pittwater due to the layout and design of the existing electricity network in each of these areas.
-West Pittwater has a linear network arrangement and Scotland Island has a circular one.
+Ausgrid has concluded that two different approaches are required for West Pittwater and Scotland Island due to the layout and design of the existing electricity network in each of these areas;

-A number of project scenarios were assessed for each location (including the original cable loop) to arrive at the proposed solutions.
+A number of project scenarios were assessed for each location, including the original cable loop to arrive at the currently proposed solutions.

-The linear nature of the network at West Pittwater means there is no traditional ‘poles and wires’ solution that can address all the types of outages faced in the area.
-As such, Ausgrid is proposing to install a hybrid solution to address the various types of network outages being experienced.
+The linear nature of the network at West Pittwater means there are no traditional solutions (poles and wires) that can address all the types of outages faced in the area.
+As such, Ausgrid is proposing to install a hybrid solution to address the types of network outages being experienced.

 Home Energy Audits

 Ausgrid commissioned local company, Your Energy Friend to undertake home energy audits for those person[s] interested in participating at West Pittwater.
-The purpose of the audits was to understand local conditions and household energy use to assist in assessing alternative options.
+The purpose of those audits was to understand local conditions and household energy use to assist in assessing alternative options.
 These options included demand management, energy efficiencies, generation and storage options.

-Based on the opinion of the auditor and home occupier, approximately 80% of the surveyed properties have some level of solar access or generation potential with less than 10% of properties with solar PV currently installed.
-This opportunity assumes generation greater than 2-3 hours per day as a minimum, but will need to be qualified with a solar specialist.
-Areas assessed included the building, but also yard, jetty and infrastructure space.
+based on the opinion of the auditor and home occupier (approximately 80% of the surveyed properties have some level of solar access or generation potential with less than 10% of properties with solar PV currently installed).
+This opportunity assumes generation greater than 2-3 hours per day as a minimum.
+Areas assessed include the building, but also yards, jetties, and infrastructure spaces;

-To view the full summary report click on the PDF link at the bottom of this page.
+To view the full summary report, click on the PDF link at the bottom of this page.